FACE COVERINGS - update June 2022

 We have noticed increasing numbers of patients emailing the surgery via the surgery admin email address, or also writing in, detailing medical issues or requesting an appointment because the phone lines are busy.
 We understand it can be frustrating when the lines are very busy, but we are unable to deal with requests by letter/email and will require patients to call the surgery as usual.

-Alternatively we have an ‘online consult’ option, located on the home page of our website, where you can contact us online in regards to non-urgent medical issues.
+Alternatively we have an ‘online consult’ 'contact us online' option, located on the home page of our website, where you can contact us online in regards to non-urgent medical issues during normal surgery hours.
 We are also introducing a dedicated email address for repeat prescription requests shortly, which we will update patients about once in place.

 Monday to Friday 08.00am - 13.00pm/14.00pm - 18.30pm.